 to ensure effective data flow and interoperability.
 Before such a model could be introduced, attendees recommended that

 an extensive public engagement campaign be undertaken around the benefits of data sharing to the individual and wider

-A consultation should be launched by NHS England on establishing a centralised model of patient consent, alongside a public engagement programme on the benefits of data sharing for individuals and the wider NHS.
+A consultation should be launched by NHS England on establishing a centralized model of patient consent, alongside a public engagement program on the benefits of data sharing for individuals and the wider NHS.

 2/ Expanding public engagement and education on the use of technology

 The public should be made aware of the ‘trusted’ health apps that have been accredited by the NHS through sufficient